aredridel/recipes/Salads/Roast Beet Salad.md

 Toast the sunflower seeds.

-Mix everything and toss with a bit of balsamic vinegar.
+Combine and toss with a bit of balsamic vinegar.